fizban007/CoffeeGPU/README.md

 `test_stagger.cpp` should be a good indication of how to write unit tests.
 For further information please look at the official documentation at
 <https://github.com/catchorg/Catch2/blob/master/docs/tutorial.md>.

+## Run on Ascent
+Note that in order to write data we need to use the scratch (GPFS) directories, e.g.,

+    /gpfs/wolf/gen127/scratch/userid

+For interactive job submission, first run

+    bsub -P PROJID -nnodes 1 -W 60 -alloc_flags gpumps -Is $SHELL

+`PROJID` should be GEN127 here, and the number of nodes can be varied (there are 6 GPUs per node).
+This opens up a new shell.
+Use `export OMP_NUM_THREADS=1` to set OpenMP thread.
+To run the code, in the folder `bin`, use the following commands:

+    mkdir Data
+    jsrun -n4 -a1 -c1 -g1 ./coffee

+Here `-n` gives the number of resource sets; each resource set includes `-a` number of MPI tasks, `-c` number of CPU cores and `-g` number of GPUs.

 # How the code is structured